taporka/d3aid/README.md

 As you can see, it's quite simple written, in AHK.

-!Note: some parts of the script will only work on FullHD resolution with 16:9 screen ration (1920px x 1080px)
+!Note: some parts of the script will only work on FullHD resolution with 16:9 screen ratio (1920px x 1080px)

 So let's see the scripts made in here: